 So when you decide that you want to apply to a school, make sure to look up its specific testing policies to make sure that you have everything you need to apply to it.

-Your SAT, ACT, and/or SAT Subject Test scores will provide a college admissions officer with greater reason to believe that your GPA and AP test scores are accurate reflections of the type of student you are, giving them more reason to grant you acceptance!
+Your SAT and ACT scores will provide a college admissions officer with greater reason to believe that your GPA and AP test scores are accurate reflections of the type of student you are, giving them more reason to grant you acceptance!

 Remember that schools don’t want to hear why you didn’t do something because of the circumstances, but rather, what you did accomplish despite the circumstances.

 If you want to boost your admission chances to elite schools check out our College Admissions Counseling program!
-We also offer SAT, ACT, and SAT Subject classes that prepare students to earn top scores!
+We also offer SAT and AP classes that prepare students to earn top scores!

 We can’t wait to hear from you!